ligurio/sqa-wiki/README.md

 ### Quotes

-Alexander Todorov (Open source QA, former QA engineer in Red Hat):
+Alexander Todorov (Open source QA, Senior QA engineer at Red Hat):

 > There's [a huge list of free books on the topic of software testing](http://atodorov.org/blog/2015/05/20/free-software-testing-books/).
 > This will definitely be my summer reading list.
 I hope you find it helpful.